We’ve spent almost three weeks here at the Wild Elephant Research and Conservation program and have really enjoyed it! The…

 Your Schedule at a Glance: (Minimum one-week commitment):

-Arrival Day, Sunday: Arrive at Bandaranaike International Airport (CMB).
-Volunteers will be picked up at the airport and transferred to their hotel accommodations for this night (all included in program fee).
+Arrival Day, Saturday: Arrive at Bandaranaike International Airport (CMB).
+Volunteers will be picked up at the airport and transferred to their hotel accommodations for this night (all included in the program fee).

-Day 1, Monday: Volunteers will meet the local team at a designated location for orientation and an ice breaker, including introductions to the local staff and program activities.
-Following lunch, volunteers will be split into two groups and begin observations & data collection.
+Day 1, Sunday: Sunday is a flexible welcome day and orientation to allow you to settle into your new home away from home.
+Volunteers will meet the local team at a designated location for orientation and an ice breaker, including introductions to the local staff and program activities.

-Days 2-5, Tuesday-Friday: Volunteers rise early to go birding or observing other wildlife before breakfast.
-Each day, volunteers will split into their two groups and take turns at the “Tree Hut” for observation and ongoing monitoring.
+Days 2-5, Monday-Friday: Volunteers rise early to go birding or observe other wildlife before breakfast.
+Each day, volunteers will split into their two groups and take turns conducting ongoing observations and monitoring of elephants at a lake and at an Elephant Corridor.
 The teams will have a break every afternoon for lunch and partake in an evening activity.

-Day 6, Saturday: For volunteers staying just one week, this is a free day.
+Day 6, Saturday: For volunteers staying just one week, this is departure day.
 For volunteers extending, this day will include a sunrise hike, followed by visiting and assisting in a local village and regular volunteer activities afterwards.
 One-week volunteers are welcome to join.

-Remaining Weeks: The remaining weeks will follow the schedule of volunteering Monday-Saturday and having Sundays free.
-Departures are on a Sunday.
+Remaining Weeks: The remaining weeks will follow the schedule of volunteering Monday-Friday and having Sundays free.
+Departures are on a Saturday.

 Location of the Project: Central Province, Sri Lanka